-Generously salt and pepper ribs.
-Select Browning and add 1 tablespoon oil to the cooking pot.
+- Generously salt and pepper the pork ribs to taste.
+Select Saute and add 1 tablespoon oil to the cooking pot.
 When oil is hot, brown pork ribs on all sides.
 Work in batches so you don't crowd the pressure cooker.
 Remove ribs to a platter when browned.

-Add pineapple juice to pressure cooking pot and scrap up in bits on the bottom of the cooking pot.
+- Add the pineapple juice to pressure cooking pot and scrape the bottom of the cooking pot to ensure no browned bits remain.
 Add vinegar, brown sugar, soy sauce, mustard, salt, garlic and ginger to pressure cooking pot and stir to combine.
 Add ribs and any accumulated juices.

-Lock lid in place, select High Pressure and 20 minutes cooking time.
-When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes, then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
+- Lock lid in place, select High Pressure and 20 minutes cooking time.
+When the cook time ends, allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.
+When the valve drops, carefully remove the lid.

-In a small bowl, combine cornstarch and water.
+- In a small bowl, combine cornstarch and water.
 Add to juices in the cooking pot.
-Select Saute and bring to a boil, stirring constantly until it thickens.
+Select Saute and bring to a boil, stirring constantly until the sauce thickens.
 Turn pressure cooker off.

 - Add ribs and stir to coat with the sauce.
 Put the lid back on the pressure cooker and let the ribs absorb some of the sauce for about 10 minutes stirring occasionally if sauce is still bubbling.